 Frostbite refers to severe damage to tissues that is caused by prolonged exposure to extremely cold temperatures.
 It results from the formation of ice crystals within cells, rupturing the cells and leading to cell death.
-There are three stages of frostbite, frostnip (first degree injury), second, third, and fourth, which is the most severe form of frostbite.
+There are four stages of frostbite.

 Ringworm : Test your Medical IQ QuizQuestion

 Must Read Articles: